 Written by JhuCin Rita Jhang, Ph.D.

 On 23 September 2021, a historical court ruling allowed a transgender woman to change the gender on her I.D. without proof of surgery.
 The verdict sparked joy and hope while intensifying the debate about transgender rights.
-Proponents of no-surgery-ID-change (免術換證) for transgender people were pleased.
-At the same time, the public, including many who have been supportive of same-sex marriage and tongzhi (同志, a commonly used Chinese term roughly equivalent to LGBTQ+) rights in general, have voiced concerns and even rejection, primarily due to the apprehension that “a person with a penis” could enter a female-only space, or that a transgender woman was or is still a man.
-Men should not be vying for limited resources reserved for women.
+Proponents of no-surgery-ID-change (免術換證) for transgender people were elated.
+However, the public, including many who have been supportive of same-sex marriage and tongzhi (同志, a commonly used Chinese term roughly equivalent to LGBTQ+) rights in general, have voiced concerns and even rejection.
+Their negative reactions were primarily due to the apprehension that “a person with a penis” could enter a female-only space, or that a transgender woman was or is still a man, and men should not be vying for limited resources reserved for women.

 Most studies and public health programs on tongzhi/LGBTQ+ health are about gay men/MSM and HIV, so much so that this topic has become almost synonymous with tongzhi/LGBTQ+ health (同志健康).
 An illustrative example is Liu a study titled “Domestic tongzhi/LGBTQ+ health behaviour research and tongzhi/LGBTQ+ health community service progress” (我國同志健康行為調查與同志健康社區服務中心推動成果), and yet it is solely about HIV issues of gay men and MSM.
 Another common theme in tongzhi/LGBTQ+ health is mental health problems and related issues, including suicide, intimate partner violence (IPV), and family rejection after coming out, which inadvertently paints a picture that tongzhi/LGBTQ+ are always sadder, angrier, and living on the verge of abnormality.

 A few Taiwan studies about tongzhi/LGBTQ+ health are situated outside the two most common themes discussed above.
-For example, Leung and Huang studied the prevalence of findom (condom for fingers) among WSW (Women Who Have Sex with Women) in Taiwan and found only 18.9% of 397 surveyed had used findom in the previous year; Tian and Shen explored the experiences of lesbian pregnant women, and reported how they encounter heterosexual assumptions, including having to fill out the father’s name on the medical forms*; and Leung (2014) found that 89.1% lesbian/bisexual women in Taiwan had never had a Pap smear, compared to 54.9% heterosexual women.
+For example, Leung and Huang studied the prevalence of findom (condom for fingers) among WSW (Women Who Have Sex with Women) in Taiwan and found only 18.9% of 397 surveyed had used findom in the previous year, increasing chances of viginal infection; Tian and Shen explored the experiences of lesbian pregnant women and reported how they encountered heterosexual assumptions in the medical setting, including having to fill out the father’s name on the medical forms*; and Leung (2014) found that 89.1% lesbian/bisexual women in Taiwan had never had a Pap smear, compared to 54.9% heterosexual women.

 Despite these exceptions, there is still a wide gap in research and government routine data collection about tongzhi/LGBTQ+ health issues.
-Therefore, tackling tongzhi/LGBTQ+ health disparity requires an intersectional approach.
+To tackle tongzhi/LGBTQ+ health disparity requires an intersectional approach.
 Intersectionality is a frame to understand the “ways in which systems of inequality based on gender, race, ethnicity, sexual orientation, gender identity, disability, class, and other forms of discrimination ‘intersect’ to create unique dynamics and effects”.

-Recently, a trend has emerged in tongzhi/LGBTQ+ health studies concerning long-term care issues for senior tongzhi/LGBTQ+, and, responding to the caveat not to pathologize queerness, this topic does not have to be sad stories of lonely older tongzhi/LGBTQ+ having no family to care for them.
-Instead, this issue could bring back discussion on diverse families.
-For example, can a group of tongzhi/LGBTQ+ not related by blood or marriage choose to live together and form a family?
-This question once stirred up extreme controversy in Taiwan because some opponents accused “multiple people family” as a way for tongzhi/LGBTQ+ to legalize orgy, just as they argued that legalization of same-sex marriage would ruin our society.
-Therefore, it might be time to revisit the possibility of chosen family and recognize how a strong family contributes to health.
+Recently, a trend has emerged in tongzhi/LGBTQ+ health studies concerning long-term care issues for senior tongzhi/LGBTQ+, and, responding to the caveat not to pathologize queerness, I argue that this topic does not have to be sad stories of lonely older tongzhi/LGBTQ+ having no family to care for them.
+Instead, this issue could bring back discussion on diverse families and resilience.
+For example, can a group of tongzhi/LGBTQ+ unrelated by blood or marriage choose to live together and form a family?
+This question once stirred up extreme controversy in 2013 because some opponents of the Diversified Family Formation Bill accused “multiple people family” as a way for tongzhi/LGBTQ+ to legalise orgy, just as they argued that legalisation of same-sex marriage would ruin our society.
+As the need for long-term care increases, it is a good time to revisit the possibility of chosen family and diverse family and recognise how a strong family contributes to health.

 The possibilities to study tongzhi/LGBTQ+ health are endless.
-Tongzhi/LGBTQ+ issues are a chance to reexamine existing power structures, assumptions, beliefs, and biases and challenge exclusive and even oppressive systems.
-As Taiwan has pledged to adhere to international human rights standards and aspires to be the leader in tongzhi/LGBTQs rights in Asia, we cannot afford to ignore tongzhi/LGBTQ+ (nor anyone else) in health, medicine, and social policies.
+Tongzhi/LGBTQ+ issues are a chance to reexamine existing power structures, assumptions, beliefs, and biases, and they challenge exclusive and even oppressive systems.
+As Taiwan has pledged to adhere to international human rights standards and aspires to be the leader in tongzhi/LGBTQ+ rights in Asia, we cannot afford to ignore tongzhi/LGBTQ+ (nor anyone else) in health, medicine, and social policies.

-* Data from Tian and Shen (2019) was likely collected before same-sex marriage was legalized, so that the situation might be different now.
+* Data from Tian and Shen (2019) was likely collected before same-sex marriage was legalised, so the situation might be different now.

 JhuCin Rita Jhang, Ph.D is a Project Assistant Professor in the Global Health Program, National Taiwan University